Brazilian Landmarks - 30 Famous Landmarks in Brazil

 Having appreciated the museum's design, head inside to see works by Francisco Goya, Henri Matisse, Pierre-Auguste Renoir, and many more.
 Notable Brazilian artists featured include José Ferraz and Vincente do Rego Monteiro.

-Are you interested in visiting the Museum of Art of So Paulo Assis Chateaubriand?
+Explore the Museum of Art of São Paulo Assis Chateaubriand with a tour

 Copacabana Beach, Copacabana, Rio de Janeiro